 About a couple of months ago, one of my friends lent me this book called Whispers from the Wild which I had been immersed in for a couple of weeks.
 A beautiful read, just the perfect one to satisfy my newfound interest in memoir-style non-fiction.
 Written by an expert and activist, it’s a love letter to the vibrant wildlife of the Nilgiri forests in Southern India.

 E.R.C.
-Davidar was by profession a lawyer.
+Davidar was a lawyer by profession.
 An avid hunter himself, Davidar was in charge of the Nilgiri Game Association in his early career.
-In a personal journey, that resonates with that of many shikaris from the British Raj, Davidar realized the natural costs of hunting – the loss of habitat for animals, the endangerment of many species.
+In a personal journey that resonates with that of many shikaris from the British Raj, Davidar realized the natural costs of hunting – the loss of habitat for animals, the endangerment of many species.
 He gave up game hunting and turned into an ardent campaigner for wildlife conservation in India.
 Through his effort and struggle, the Nilgiri Game Association morphed into the Nilgiri Wildlife and Environmental Association.
 Some of his major undertakings include the work he put into preserving the elephant migration corridors in Southern India and the extensive census of the Nilgiri tahr.

-This book is set in a forest, quite a beautiful one at that.
 Possessing what can only be described as the eccentricity of a genius, Davidar, wife and children tagging along, had built himself a house in the forest at the foot of the Nilgiri hills.
-They christened this place Cheetal Walk, cheetal being the local name for the spotter deer found in these parts, the Indian Bambis if you will.
+A private elephant corridor!
+They christened this place Cheetal Walk – “cheetal” being the local name for the spotter deer found in these parts, the Indian Bambis if you will.
 The stories in this book are primarily from his time at Cheetal Walk.